blabla1337/skf-flask/skf/markdown/knowledge_base/98-knowledge_base--Logging_implemented_on_the_serverside--.md

-Logging implemented on the serverside
+Logging implemented on the server-side
 -------

 **Description:**

-Logging should always be implemented on the serverside since an attacker otherwise manipulate the functionality and erase his traces.
+Logging should always be implemented on the server-side since an attacker otherwise manipulate the functionality and erase his traces.